3 Ways to DIY and Save Big on Home Repairs

 1. The Floors

-The engineered hardwood on the lower floor, including the bathroom, was in a bad shape due to water damage, both near the exterior doors and in the downstairs bathroom, where the toilet must have overflowed.
+The engineered hardwood on the lower floor, including the bathroom, was in bad shape due to water damage, both near the exterior doors and in the downstairs bathroom, where the toilet must have overflowed.
 Engineered hardwood, as we found out, cannot be refinished.
-And so we had to get new.
+And so we had to replace it.

 2. The Walls